bondstreet/for-ny/posts/2016-06-30-annie-bukhman.md

   Annie Bukhman of Gift Shop Brooklyn shares three of her favorite local businesses in NYC.
 tweetText: >-
-  Annie Bukhman of Gift Shop Brooklyn shares three of her favorite local businesses in NYC
+  Annie Bukhman of Gift Shop Brooklyn shares three of her favorite businesses in NYC with @onbondstreet
 intro: >-
   Annie Bukhman designs and handcrafts leather handbags and accessories using only US sourced materials at Gift Shop Brooklyn.
 She believes soft, high